Yord/shargs/README.md

 </summary>

 Shargs provides a DSL for declaring command-line options.
-This simple example uses three different shargs type constructors:
+This example uses three different shargs type constructors:
 `string`, `number`, and `flag`.
-All type constructors take the same arguments:

-1.  *(required)* An object key used to store the parsed values.
-2.  *(required)* An array of command-line options that users may use to define the value.
-3.  *(optional)* An object holding optional keys like `desc` and `only`.

 Type constructors are only syntactic sugar.
-In fact, `opts` could also be written as:
+In fact, `opts` could have also been written as:

 ```js
 const opts = [